What is Sensitivity Analysis?

 An Example of a Dilemma and a Decision

 Say, you just received a job offer and you are in a dilemma should you take the offer or wait for a better offer.
 If you wait for a better offer, then there is a possibility that you will stay jobless for a long time or you will get a better offer soon.
-If you stay jobless for a long time, your mental health can be ruined by stress and needless to say that financially you may be in a difficult situation.
+If you stay jobless for a long time, your mental health can be ruined by stress, and needless to say that financially you may be in a difficult situation.
 But if you get a better offer, you will be very happy and financially very sound.
 So, what should you do?
 Say, your job offer at hand will pay you 90,000$/year.
 But, you are expecting that a better offer may come with 150,000$/year.
 Let's make the decision tree for this situation.
 You initially assumed that there is a 70% chance of getting a better offer and a 30% chance of staying jobless for a long time.

-By looking into the above decision tree, surely you can calculate the Expected Value of both action and found that the Expected Value for "Wait for a better offer" is 105,000$, which is higher than the payoff of "Take the job offer at hand".
+By looking into the above decision tree, surely you can calculate the Expected Value of both actions and found that the Expected Value for "Wait for a better offer" is 105,000$, which is higher than the payoff of "Take the job offer at hand".
 So you decided to wait for a better offer.

 Robustness of a Decision

-Sensitivity Analysis in Decision Tree Maker & Analyzer
+Sensitivity Analysis in Decision Tree Software

 If you notice the sensitivity analysis panel, you see that the highest sensitivity variable in this decision context is the "Probability that you will get a better offer - If you wait".
 The sensitivity index is shown as 90%.
-That means, in this decision context, the key factor in this decision making is the probability that you will get a better offer.
+That means, in this decision context, the key factor in this decision-making is the probability that you will get a better offer.
 So, think twice.
 Are you very confident that 70% chance of getting a better offer?
 Maybe you need to check the market status and see how the jobs are moving.
 Because, if your probability of getting a better offer is lower than 70%, maybe you should take the job offer at hand.

 Using sensitivity analysis, we have learned that any decision should be concluded with a sensitivity analysis to verify that your inputs are solid and you are confident about the decision you make.